gabrielahrlr/DBNormalizer/README.md

 *Installation

-1. In the terminal/CMD go to the Project folder and run __main__.py.
+In the terminal/CMD go to the Project folder and execute __main__.py.
 If you have OSX it will be necessary to execute it as python3 __main__.py.